-Break times- As usual, a 15 minute break time will be taken in the morning where children and are encouraged to toilet at this time and an hour is given for lunch.
+Break times- As usual, a 15 minute break time will be taken in the morning where children can help themselves to a fruit snack and are encouraged to toilet at this time and an hour is given for lunch.
 The afternoon break is no longer at a set time, but will be given when there is a natural break in learning.